-The BC Arts Council includes an administrative branch that works within the Ministry of Tourism, Arts and Culture, and a 15-member Council, which broadly represents the regions, cultural diversity, and artistic communities of British Columbia.
+The BC Arts Council includes an administrative branch that works within the Ministry of Tourism, Arts, Culture & Sport, and a 15-member Council, which broadly represents the regions, cultural diversity, and artistic communities of British Columbia.

 Council members are appointed by an Order in Council that also designates the Chair and the Vice-Chair.
-The Council’s role is to oversee the strategic direction of the BCAC, review and approve funding, prepare an annual report on the status of the arts and culture in B.C., and submit an annual financial report.
+The Council’s role is to oversee the strategic direction of the BC Arts Council, review and approve funding, prepare an annual report on the status of the arts and culture in B.C., and submit an annual financial report.

 The Council meets a minimum of four times a year, and has one annual meeting outside major urban centres.